metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 lrwxrwxrwx.
 1 root     root            74 Feb  3 12:41 ironic-python-agent.tar.headers -> ironic-python-agent-1862d000-59d9fdc6304b1/ironic-python-agent.tar.headers
 ```

-Afterwards, the script makes sure that libvirt is running successfully on the host and the non-privilege user has permissions to interact with it.
+Afterwards, the script makes sure that libvirt is running successfully on the host and that the non-privileged user has permission to interact with it.
 Libvirt daemon should be running so that minikube can be installed successfully.
 See the following script snippet starting the minikube VM:

 ```sh
 + sudo su -l -c 'minikube start --insecure-registry 192.168.111.1:5000'